Licensing and permitted use

 For new studies, particularly those extending the framework into a new population or domain, an early conversation about version-specific guidance, planned changes, and recommended configurations is encouraged.
 Write to etcresearch@illinois.edu before the protocol is finalized.

 CC BY-NC 4.0 is a well-established and widely accepted license for academic re-use and is the appropriate default for the documentation and specifications on this site.
-For high-stakes commercial licensing arrangements, sponsored-research agreements, or formal institutional intellectual property review, the University of Illinois Office of Technology Management and university counsel are the authoritative resources, and any binding commercial terms will be coordinated through them.
+For institutional partnerships, sponsored-research agreements, or any formal arrangement that would invoke University of Illinois intellectual property, the University's Office of Technology Management and university counsel are the authoritative offices, and any binding terms would be coordinated through them.